luisDVA/iccb_metrics/README.md

 # From conference abstract to publication in conservation science
 Luis Verde Arregoitia & Manuela González Suárez
+Conservation Biology

 ## R code and data.
 Code by LDVA